temporalio/documentation/kb/how-to-troubleshoot-last-connection-error.md

 date: 2023-05-19T00:00:00Z
 ---

-`Failed reaching server: last connection error` can often result from an expired TLS certification or during the Server startup process, in which the Client requests reach the server before the roles are fully initialized.
+The message `Failed reaching server: last connection error` can often result from an expired TLS certificate or during the Server startup process, in which the Client requests reach the Server before the roles are fully initialized.

 This troubleshooting guide shows you how to do the following: